SAM vs SMP: Why a Software Asset Management tool is insufficient for SaaS Management

 Are SAM tools ideal for software cost management?

 People have traditionally viewed SAM tools, as part of an IT asset management (ITAM) strategy, as the panacea for software cost management.
-But that panacea label is fading.
-Here why: the majority of applications will soon be SaaS (software-as-a-service).
+But that panacea label is fading as the majority of applications are now cloud-based SaaS (software-as-a-service).
 SAM tools were designed for an on-premise world and struggle to effectively manage SaaS costs.

 SaaS is growing at around 12% CAGR and is projected to account for more than 50% of app spend by 2025.
 If you’re relying solely on SAM to manage costs, you’re missing out on a growing piece of the pie — one that SaaS Management Platforms (SMPs) were built to address.